Engin-Boot/capture-behavior-of-a-visit-counter-chandangowda7/needs-facilities.md

-  Given:foot-fall counter sensor at the door entrance When:visitors visit the hospital during entire week Then:anlaysis of trends on day to day basis
+  Given:foot-fall counter sensor at the door entrance When:visitors visit the hospital during entire week Then:number of visitors to hospital daily analysis.

 Scenario: Alert when seating capacity is full